-ProWritingAid Review: Will This Grammar Tool Fix Your Writing Issues?
+ProWritingAid Review: Will This Grammar Checker Fix Your Writing Issues?

 ProWritingAid is a grammar checker and style editor meant to help you improve your writing and become a better writer.
 How does it work?
 And would it be a useful tool for you?
 I tested it to find out, and I’ll break it all down for you in this ProWritingAid review.

-If you’ve ever written any piece of writing, you know that mistakes are inevitable.
+If you’ve ever written any piece of writing, you know that grammar mistakes are inevitable.
 They happen to the best of us: from pesky typos to not finding quite the right word to so many grammatical nuances it’s hard to keep track.

 Of course, having an editor or a writing teacher always on hand to correct all those mistakes would be ideal.
 (I’m an editor myself, so I’m a little biased, but it’s true.)
 There’s no replacing the knowledge and experience of a real, live human who understands how language works and who can help you communicate your ideas in the best way possible.

-But if you don’t have access to an editor (or if you do, but you don’t want to hire them to edit your emails or Facebook posts), grammar checking software like ProWritingAid is an accessible, affordable alternative.
+But if you don’t have access to an editor (or if you do, but you don’t want to hire them to edit your emails or Facebook posts), grammar checking software like ProWritingAid is an accessible, affordable online editing tool.

 An Editor's Review of ProWritingAid